Bill Plante: Personal life

 Plante's first marriage was to Barbara Barnes Orteig.
 Together, they had two children, as well as four sons from her previous marriage whom Plante adopted, including future syndicated radio talk show host Chris Plante.
 They eventually divorced and he later married Robin Smith in 1987.
 They remained married for 34 years until his death.
 One of his sons, Patrick, predeceased him in 2014.

-Plante died on September 28, 2022, at his home in Washington, D.C.
-He was 84, and suffered from respiratory failure prior to his death.
+Plante died on September 28, 2022, at his home in Washington, D.C., after suffering from respiratory failure.
+He was 84.